kritlunkad/krishi-drishti-backend/README.md

 - **AI Workflow with LangChain:**
   We have used LangChain with Ollama to create an AI workflow that takes context from forms filled out by farmers and uses our fine-tuned Llama 3.2 1B model (`agriculture-qa-fast`).
 This allows the chatbot to answer questions with more relevance and personalization based on the farmer's context.

+- **Interactive Farm Mapping with Three.js:**
+  We provide a very easy-to-use interface built with Three.js for farmers to create rough maps of their farm areas.
+Farmers can mark the crops they have planted, comment on diseases observed in particular areas, and save this information for offline use.
+This mapping tool is lightweight, intuitive, and requires minimal computational resources, making it accessible even on low-end devices.

 ---

 ## Models Used